risolvipro/librif/README.md

 ### In raw mode

+Non-alpha: 1 byte per pixel (uint8)

 Alpha: 1 byte for alpha (uint8) and 1 byte for color (uint8).
-Color is skipped if alpha equals to zero\
+Color is skipped if alpha equals to zero
-No alpha: 1 byte per pixel (uint8)

 ### In compressed mode